Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 Treatment of blood diseases.

-Performing blood transfusion in accordance with the available medical protocols, without violating the rules of the procedure.
+Performing blood transfusions in accordance with existing medical protocols, without violating the rules of the procedure.

-To get rid of the symptoms of hypervolemia and alleviate the patient's condition, the following measures can be recommended:
+To get rid of the symptoms of hypervolemia and alleviate the patient’s condition, the following measures may be recommended:

 Taking medications to lower blood pressure.
 Diuretics are prescribed for this purpose.